borenstein-lab/MetaLAFFA/README.md

 `--uniprot, -u`: If used, download and configure UniProt's UniRef90 annotated peptide database.
 Note that the UniRef90 database is used in the default pipeline configuration.

 `--no_jobscript, -nj`: If used, do not configure the template jobscript.
 Note that the jobscript is used to standardize the environment when running cluster jobs remotely.

-**Note**: by default, the setup script does not download a target database of functionally annotated genes to map reads to, instead assuming that you will configure MetaLAFFA to use your own database.
-However, MetaLAFFA's default configuration is set to use the UniRef90 database and its associated KO annotations if the database is present.
-If you would like to use the UniRef90 database, you can have the setup script download the UniRef90 database from UniProt by using the `--uniprot` option to the `setup.py` script.
-However, this database requires ~80G and can take a long time to download.

 ### Configuring MetaLAFFA